NBKRedSpy/QM_MapMoveSpeed/SteamReadMe.txt

 [h1]Configuration[/h1]

+This mod supports the Mod Configuration Manager mod.
+Some settings can be set in the UI, while all can be set in the config file directly.

 The configuration file will be created on the first game run and can be found at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MapMoveSpeed\config.json[/i].
 [table]
 [tr]